RetroDECK/ES-DE/USERGUIDE.md

 **Left and right**

-Navigate between gamelists (if _"Quick system select"_ has been activated in the options), or between systems (if the theme has a horizontal carousel).
+Navigate between gamelists (if 'Quick system select' has been activated in the options), or between systems (if the theme has a horizontal carousel).

 **Start button**